 The recipient will be selected based on the following criteria: significance, investigator, innovation, approach, environment, relevance to AGA’s mission and evidence of institutional commitment.
 The candidate should state clearly how the additional training will benefit his/her research career.

 A selection committee comprised of members of the AGA Research Awards Panel will review the proposals and select the award recipients.
 Funding will commence July 2014.

-The application deadline is October 18.
-The completed application, letters of support or commitment, and other documents, as applicable, must be combined into and submitted as one PDF document.
+The application deadline is Oct.
+18. The completed application, letters of support or commitment, and other documents, as applicable, must be combined into and submitted as one PDF document.
 The document must be titled by the applicant’s last name and first initial only.
-Hard copies are not accepted.
-Please e-mail the application document to firstname.lastname@example.org.
-In the submission e-mail, include your full name and project title.
-Please direct all questions to the Research Awards Manager via telephone at 301-222-4012 or email at email@example.com.
+Hard copies are not accepted; please submit by email.
+In the submission email, include your full name and project title.
+Please direct all questions to the Research Awards Manager via telephone at 301-222-4012 or email.